andrewjarkwahwong/dft-electrocatalysis-Janik/Barrier_Calculator_2023/README_Barriers_Calc.md

 # Analytical Grand-Canonical DFT Approach for the Calculation of Potential-Dependent Electrochemical Activation Energies
 ![image info](Images/Ga_Stack.png)
 # Background
-This part of the repository is to provide a tool to calculate potential dependent electrochemical activation barriers with electrochemical double layer (EDL) consideration using our analytical GC-DFT approach.
+This part of the repository is to provide a tool to calculate potential-dependent electrochemical activation barriers with electrochemical double layer (EDL) consideration using our analytical GC-DFT approach.
 I have provided several different tools within the repository and links based on your preference, where all tools compute similar sensitivity analysis.

 Please read: [Our paper in Journal of Catalysis for more details on the theory and derivation of our approach](https://www.sciencedirect.com/science/article/abs/pii/S0021951724000733).
 Usage of our approach requires citation of this work.